The Revenue Blog /

-Evidence-Based Forecasting is a modern-day sales forecasting approach that utilizes sales data to build a predictable and accurate forecast for an organization.
+Data-Driven (or Evidence-Based) Forecasting is a modern-day sales forecasting approach that utilizes sales data to build a predictable and accurate sales forecast for an organisation.
 Rather than using seller intuition and gut feeling, an evidence-based forecast uses current and historical data, prior performance, trends, and AI to predict an outcome.

 There is a problem with sales forecasting.
 A study by Upland Software found that, “Salespeople spend about 2.5 hours each week on sales forecasting and for most companies, the forecasts are less than 75% accurate.
 When success or failure is usually measured in margins far less than 25% - these forecasts are truly worthless.”

 Especially now with a 95% forecast accuracy quickly becoming the benchmark, teams are struggling to find a way to rapidly achieve their goals.
-Evidence-based forecasting is the way forward.
+Data-driven forecasting is the way forward.

 Rather than sellers assuming a deal will close simply because of positive feedback within a meeting, evidence-based forecasting requires that there be a demonstrable progression of meetings, interactions, and positive steps taken towards a closed-won deal.